-- Long-term Success – With proper care, implants generally never need to be replaced.
-Like your natural teeth, good oral hygiene ensures longevity and success of treatment.
+- Long-term Success – With proper care, implants never need replacement.
+Like your natural teeth, good oral hygiene ensures longevity and treatment success.

 - Preserves Jaw Bone – Implants stimulate the jaw bone like natural teeth, preserving the jaw bone and preventing deterioration.

 - Non-compatible materials – Dentures are made of acrylic, cast metal, and flexible plastic.
-These are not compatible with the body and can cause irritation to gums.
+These are incompatible with the body and can cause irritation to the gums.